Child Support Glossary

-A Federal-State program which provides financial support to a person, family, or institution that is raising a child or children that are not their own.
+A Federal-State program that provides financial support to a person, family, or institution that is raising a child or children that are not their own.

 Full Faith and Credit

-Doctrine under which a State must honor an order or judgment entered in another State.
+The doctrine under which a state must honor an order or judgment entered in another State.

 Full Faith and Credit for Child Support Orders Act (FFCCSOA)